WD My Cloud Onboarding

 I printed the storyboards and hung them in a public design room where stakeholders could directly provide feedback.
+This worked well because every stakeholder wanted to provide input.
+After all, the UX team was recommending a large leap from the status quo.
 I synthesized this feedback in addition to data from user surveys and kept iterating.
-I honed the design to focus on "quick wins" for easy setup of the hardware, as well as a simplified “getting started” experience to introduce users to the full My Cloud app ecosystem and help them migrate their data.
+I honed the design to focus on "quick wins" for easy setup of the hardware, as well as a simplified “getting started” experience to introduce users to the full My Cloud app ecosystem.

 The next version I created was a high-fidelity prototype that was used to test the entire out-of-box experience with users in our usability lab.
-We created a "real-world" setup of a living room where users came in, unboxed the My Cloud, hooked it up per the instructions, and went through the entire software setup experience, complete with mobile installation and data migration.
+I, along a UX prototyper created a "real-world" setup of a living room where users came in, unboxed the My Cloud, hooked it up per the instructions, and went through the entire software setup experience, complete with mobile installation and data migration.

 EARLY CLICK-THROUGH PROTOTYPE